GPUHackSheffield/Documentation/bede/scheduler.rst

 .. code-block:: sh

-    srun --pty bash -i
+    srun --pty bash

-You can request an interactive node with multiple CPU cores by using the command:
+You can request an interactive node with GPU(s) by using the command:

 .. code-block:: sh

+    # --gpus=1 requests 1 GPU for the session session, the number can be 1, 2 or 4
-    srun -c="N" --pty bash -i
+    srun --gpus=1 --pty bash

-The parameter "N" represents the number of CPU cores upto 4 per interactive job.
-Please note that requesting multiple cores in an interactive node depends on the availability.
-During peak times, it is unlikely that you can successfully request a large number of cpu cores interactively.
-Therefore, it may be a better approach to submit your job non-interactively.

 You can request additional memory (parameter "nn" represents the amount of memory):

 .. code-block:: sh

+    # Requests 16GB of RAM
-    srun --mem="NN"G --pty bash -i
+    srun --mem=16G --pty bash